ivan770/laravel-httpclient/README.md

     // Request method
     protected $method = "GET";

-    // This method is called on request execution.
+    // This method is called on request init.
     // Here, you are able to use builder to modify your request protected function defaultAttach(HttpClient $client)
     {